 I like how the dry erase pockets include a reinforced hole on one side which allows you to hang up the pocket for easy display, lending itself well for posting lesson objectives or “I can…” statements on your cart if your district requires that.

 A very versatile stackable manipulative I like to use are plastic cups.
 Aside from the very popular cup rhythm activities, cups can be used to review music terms, rhythms, instrument families, and more!
 I began with disposable plastic party cups, but after seeing how easily and often they crack, I went to the dollar store and purchased a set of more solid, durable plastic cups.
 And just like the beach balls and sheet protectors mentioned previously, the smooth, shiny surface of plastic cups are perfect for writing on with dry erase markers!
 I LOVE that the cups I purchased have a small, viewable space towards the lip of the cup that can be seen even when stacked:

 I saw these colorful mini dust pans in the dollar store and instantly thought they’d make for a great assessment tool:

-Students race to sweep up small, labeled objects (something with a little depth, such as plastic cubes, color tiles, or even folded paper) based on what’s called out.
+Students race to sweep up small, labeled objects (something with a little depth, such as plastic cubes, color tiles, or even folded index cards) based on what’s called out.
 For example, having students race to see who can sweep up only the string family instrument names scattered on the floor or all of the rhythms that add up to 4 beats.
 Students might not be crazy about cleaning up their room at home, but a music sweeping game is a whole other story!
-And, as with the fly swatters, you can purchase just a few dustpans and that’s plenty for your students to take turns with in small groups.
+And, as with the fly swatters, you can purchase just a few dustpans which is plenty for your students to take turns with in small groups.

 Encouraging you to rock as you roll,